 Buddhist Economics: Small is beautiful: economics as if people mattered by EF Schumacher, A little dated and sexist but some great ideas otherwise

 Another book that’s been suggested is Stories of the Great Turning.
 This is a collection of true stories from people who have changed their lives (in a variety of different ways) in response to climate change and other global issues.

 Here is a 21 minute film showcasing some of the projects that the sustainable development commission thought could have a transformative effect:

 One of these projects is project dirt – their website presents numerous sustainability-related projects http://www.projectdirt.com/

 Another project is Groundwork which is about creating green employment – perhaps a story could be set in a groundwork project – see http://www.groundwork.org.uk/

 For the more academic Springer are allowing open access to some of their articles that present research that has the potential to change the world for the better.

-A competition by Global Action Plan has just launched to encourage young film-makers to submit ideas for films with themes around green solutions – check it out on https://www.globalactionplan.org.uk/flickers-of-the-future-inspiration-starters
+A competition by Global Action Plan encouraged young film-makers to submit ideas for films with themes around green solutions – check it out on https://www.globalactionplan.org.uk/flickers-of-the-future-inspiration-starters